marwa-q/Grow/README.md

 - Filter activities by category or date.

 ### 📬 Posts & Community
-- Create posts related to the activities you joined.
+- Create posts related to the activities you joined. ✅ *(my contribution)*
 - Like and comment on others' posts.
 - Lazy loading for seamless browsing experience on the landing page.

 ### 🧑‍💼 Admin Panel
 - Add and manage activities.
 - Monitor registered users and their reservations.
--

 ---

 ## 🧰 Tech Stack